algorithmx/book/Golovanov.Chapter-05-part2.md

 ![Fig. 5.7.4.](image4)

 If more than three non-smooth edges are joined at a vertex of the base solid, then in the offset solid this vertex corresponds to several vertices and new edges.
 All of them can be found as the points of intersections of triples of surfaces, or as the points of intersections of the smooth edges and surfaces of the offset solid.
 Fig. 5.7.5 shows a pyramid and a corresponding offset solid, with a negative offset parameter; Fig. 5.7.6 shows a similar pyramid and an offset solid with a positive offset parameter corresponding to it.
-Four edges are joined at vertex \(A\) of the pyramid.
-This vertex corresponds to two vertices \(B\) and \(C\), and one additional edge \(BC\), in the offset solid.
+Four edges are joined at vertex $A$ of the pyramid.
+This vertex corresponds to two vertices $B$ and $C$, and one additional edge $BC$, in the offset solid.
 It is possible that there is no analogy to a vertex, an edge, or a face of the base solid in the offset shell.
 In such solids, we have self-intersections of the shell and self-intersections of the loops of some faces after the above steps.
 That is, the faces that do not intersect in the base shell intersect in the offset shell.
 To handle such situations, one should check for any intersection of non-adjacent offset faces.
 If there are any, you should construct the intersection edges and reconstruct their loops as in the union of solids.

 Fig. 5.7.7 on the right and on the left shows offset solids constructed on the base solid shown in the center.
 For the solid shown in Fig. 5.7.7 on the left $h>0$.
 For the solid shown in Fig. 5.7.7 on the right $h<0$.
 The number of faces, edges, and vertices of the offset solids may differ from the number of faces, edges, and vertices of the base solid.